Why a Greek Cat Welfare Society?

 Finance and accounts

 Our income comes mainly from individual donations, with occasional legacies, corporate donations and charitable trust grants.
 We aim to spend as much of our income as possible on animal welfare, in the form of grants, equipment, medicines, other consumables and veterinary travel costs; a small proportion is spent on fund-raising, publicity and central administration.
-Our Annual report and accounts for 2016 show financial support totalling over £95,800 to local groups, plus contributions to vets’ and nurses’ travel costs.
-Copies of the report and accounts are available here.
+Our Annual report and accounts for 2018 show financial support totalling over £93,436 to local groups, plus contributions to vets’ and nurses’ travel costs.
+Copies of the report and accounts are available to download here.